amodrojs/amodro-trace/README.md

 ```

-#### logger

-Object of logging functions.
-Currently only logger.warn and logger.error is used.
-Useful for surfacing failed/skipped parsing without assuming stdin or stderr should be used.
-See the writeTransform [logger](#logger) docs for more information.

 ### amodro-trace/config

 This module helps extract or modify a require.config()/requirejs.config() config inside a JS file.
 The API methods on this module: